JimeFioni/SafeHealthAI/README.md

 ![Logo](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/th5xamgrr6se0x5ro4g6.png)

 # SafeHealthAI
-## Medical Virtual Assistant with Predictive Analytics and Dynamic Data Protection
+## Web application with Virtual Medical Assistant, Predictive Analysis, and Dynamic Data Protection

 Virtual assistant that facilitates the management of medical information, with a focus on the protection of sensitive data (PII and PHI), predictive analysis of diagnoses and interactive dashboard for the visualization of key data.